Few particles with an impurity in a one-dimensional harmonic trap: Energy dependence on interaction

 which can be appreciated in both \fref{sec:energy;fig:gs} and \tref{sec:energy;tab:e_k}.
 To provide energy estimates for systems with many particles, we fit the obtained numerical energies at $g^{-1}\approx 0$ to the function

-where $\Delta E$ and $b$ are parameters determine.
-The best fit for our numerical results gives $\Delta E=6.7\pm0.2$ and $b=0.228\pm0.009$, showing that our results are well adjusted by function (\ref{sec:energy;eq:inf_e_fit}).
+where $\Delta E$ and $b$ are parameters to determine.
+The best fit for our numerical results gives $\Delta E=6.7\pm0.2$ (in units of $\hbar\omega$) and $b=0.228\pm0.009$, showing that our results are well adjusted by function (\ref{sec:energy;eq:inf_e_fit}).

-The parameter $\Delta E$ gives an estimate for the value of $E_I$ for an infinite number of particles at the infinite repulsion limit.
-Because $\Delta E$ is finite, we find that ${E_I}_\infty$ saturates for large $N$.
+The parameter $\Delta E$ gives an estimate for the value of $\mu$ for an infinite number of particles at the infinite repulsion limit.
+Because $\Delta E$ is finite, we find that $\mu(\infty,N)$ saturates for large $N$.
 Naturally, the total ground-state energy of the system $E$ diverges for infinite $N$.
-However, the energy required to add an impurity saturates.
-Nevertheless, this extrapolation should be taken with care and should be contrasted with a robust many-body calculation in the future.
+Nevertheless, because our calculations consider only a few particles, this extrapolation should be taken with care and should be contrasted with a robust many-body calculation in the future.
+However, this saturation can be expected from a qualitative examination.
+Indeed, in baths with a large number of particles, the impuritiy's wavefunction cannot have overlap with the wavefunction of the bath.
+Therefore, in this scenario, adding one more particle to the non-interacting bath will not add any extra interacting energy to the impurity, resulting in the saturation of the binding energy $\mu$ for large $N$.